-Going back to that SaaS company example I’ve used throughout this piece, I recall one conversation we had during which I referenced the need to do a mini “trust fall.”
+Going back to that SaaS company example, I recall one conversation we had during which I referenced the need to do a mini “trust fall.”
 From the beginning of the process, this buyer was a thorough researcher.
 They spoke with companies we’ve worked with of similar size and with similar challenges.
 They’d gone through multiple conversations with our team.
 They even gave us the grace of redoing one conversation because, quite frankly, we botched it.
 Still, we got to the end, and despite all that effort they still had some uncertainty in their choice.

 That’s normal.
 There will never be complete comfort in any important business decision.

 You can do all the research you want, talk to as many current and past customers as possible, and consume every case study a company has to offer.
 You’ll never find a crystal ball guaranteeing success in your engagement.
 You’re not going to find an identical past client who had your identical problem that got solved in an identical way—it just doesn’t work like that.
 This is why you have to do a mini trust fall.
 That fall should be made much softer by the fact that it is in everyone’s best interest for great work to be the outcome.
 We want to serve our clients in the best way possible so that they will be partners of ours for years and years to come.
 Everyone has heard the adage that it's cheaper to keep the clients you have than to find new ones, and it definitely holds true here.
 We also want to have great case studies for new potential clients to consume, and happy partners to give them as references.